innovativesahil/accelerate/README.md

 ### Future Implementations
 - [ ] Role based access
-- [ ] Authorization and Authentication using Spring OAuth2
+- [ ] Authorization and Authentication using Spring Security and OAuth2
 - [ ] Email support
 - [ ] Job Scheduler using quartz
+- [ ] CI/CD Integration

 > Step wise tutorial in the future